tnichols217/notes/CSDS 233 - Intro to Data Structures/Projects/3/Written.md

 Compare and contrast the Iterator and ListIterator interfaces in Java

 > [!answer]
-> `Iterator` traverses only forwards while `ListIterator` can traverse in either direc
+> `Iterator` traverses only forwards while `ListIterator` can traverse in either direction.
+>
+> `ListIterator` additionally can add, remove, and get the index of items, while `Iterator` cannot.

 # 3